 Here are major risk mitigation strategies to address retinal detachment:

-Wear safety goggles to prevent eye injuries when you are performing outdoor
+- Wear safety goggles to prevent eye injuries when you are performing outdoor activities

-Visit the ophthalmologist immediately in case you observe any symptoms
+- Visit the ophthalmologist immediately in case you observe any symptoms of retinal detachment

 Article: An In-depth Guide To Retinal Detachment